Kōji Kitao: World Wrestling Federation (1991)

-Various promotions (1991–1998)
+Later career (1991–1998)

 Kitao then wandered in martial arts and got a black belt in karate.
 In 1992 he returned to wrestling under his new martial arts persona by appearing in a UWF International event, defeating Kazuo Yamazaki.
 This enabled him to face UWF-i top star Nobuhiko Takada in a worked shoot wrestling match.
 Pre-match discussions over the outcome of the match led to an agreement being reached for a draw, but Takada saw an opportunity and double-crossed Kitao during the match, legitimately KO'ing him with a kick to the head.
 Takada had won, but the importance of the match was that Kitao was truly back in puroresu.
 Moreover, Kitao displayed a more respectful attitude than in the past, bowing to the crowd and shaking hands with Takada after the match.

 In the following years he was recruited by Genichiro Tenryu for his Wrestle Association R promotion.
 Kitao also formed his own dojo and promotion called "Kitao Dojo", later changed to "Bukō Dōjō".
 Among the wrestlers that came out of the dojo were Masaaki Mochizuki, Yoshikazu Taru, and Takashi Okamura, who later became business partners of Último Dragón in his junior heavyweight ventures.
 In WAR, they competed as a stable led by Kitao, also called Bukō Dōjō.

 On May 5, 1995, Kitao appeared in New Japan Pro-Wrestling to reconcile with Riki Choshu, and wrestled a match alongside Antonio Inoki against Choshu and Tenryu.
 Kitao participated in some Martial Arts Festivals arranged by Inoki, beating foreign wrestlers like Crusher Kline, Glen Jacobs, and Mabel.

 In 1997, he won his only title, the WAR World Six-Man Tag Team Championship, with Mochizuki and WAR rookie Nobukazu Hirai in October 1997.
 They retained it for a year, dropping it in 1998 against Koki Kitahara, Lance Storm and Nobutaka Araya.
 Koji retired from pro wrestling in October 1998, celebrating his retirement ceremony in the PRIDE 4 event.